County Borough of Teesside: Abolition

 The county borough had a short existence of just six years.
 By the time the order creating the borough was passing through parliament, the Redcliffe-Maud Commission had been appointed to completely review local government structures in England and Wales.
 Opposition MP Graham Page attacked the government for creating county boroughs in Teesside and other areas such as the Hartlepools and Torbay before the commission reported:

 "Do the Government consider that these piecemeal orders represent dynamic policy?
 Do they think that these Measures – one or two orders a week presented to Parliament during farcical morning sittings at which the honourable gentlemen opposite do not bother to turn up to support their Ministers represent dynamic local government policy?"

 Another round of local government reorganisation took place under the Local Government Act 1972, which introduced a uniform two-tier system of counties and districts.
 One of the new counties "Area No.4" was based on the Teesside conurbation.
 The county was eventually named Cleveland on the suggestion of several local authorities in the area.

 Originally it was intended that Teesside would continue as non-metropolitan district of Cleveland.
 Peter Walker, Secretary of State for the Environment stated in January 1972:

 "It would be wholly wrong... to divide again the County Borough of Teesside... it has made all its investment in a county borough of that size, and it would be wholly wrong to tear it to pieces."

 However, the boundaries of the proposed county of Cleveland were considerably altered, with a number of marginal areas removed.
-Under the revised scheme, the Teesside district would have 70 percent of the county's population, and it was felt that it would dominate the county.
+Under the revised scheme, the Teesside district would have 70 per cent of the county's population, and it was felt that it would dominate the county.
 Accordingly, new guidelines were issued to the Local Boundaries Commission in March 1972 that was charged with drawing up district boundaries: Cleveland "should be divided into not less than four new districts with populations comparable as is reasonably practicable having regard in particular to the pattern of local government before the establishment of the Teesside county borough".

 The county borough was abolished on 1 April 1974, and its area was divided between three of the four districts of Cleveland.
 The fourth district was based on the County Borough of Hartlepool.
 Teesside was divided as follows: